 Eight days from now, many of us in the US will be sitting down to a Thanksgiving feast.
 With our families.
 In a normal year, this is a recipe for heated debates, but this year?
 Hoo boy.
 Political disagreements are normal, but I can’t stand by while the casual racism and hatred that infects our country continues to fester.
 Here’s how to stand up and speak out.
 Read up and be ready whether you encounter racist jokes at the dinner table or outright hatred on the street.

-Now, about this spice-rubbed turkey.
-It’s suffused with robust, aromatic flavors like cinnamon, cardamom, pepper, and cumin.
+Now, about this yogurt-marinated turkey.
+The yogurt lends tang and tenderness to the meat, and robust, aromatic flavors like cinnamon, cardamom, pepper, and cumin come through in every bite.
 It’s certainly adventurous for a meal as traditional as Thanksgiving, but the spices are a lively addition that blend nicely with the other flavors of the season.
-The spice rub highlights the turkey in a way the classic roast may not.
+The yogurt spice rub highlights the turkey in a way the classic roast may not.
 In particular, if you’re having a smaller meal without 15 sides and accompaniments, this recipe is a great way to make the turkey count.

 If you’ve never made a turkey, it’s easier than you’d think.
 Read up on the basics.

-The longer the spice rub sits on the turkey, the deeper it will penetrate the meat.
+The longer the spiced yogurt marinade sits on the turkey, the deeper it will penetrate the meat.
 Ideally, the rub should be applied the night before.

 - 5 tablespoons cumin seed

 - 2 tablespoons cardamon pods